-Exhibits knowledge of the elements related to power-on stalls.
 In some high performance aeroplanes, the power setting may have to be reduced below the skill test standards guideline power setting to prevent excessively high pitch attitudes (greater than 30° nose up).

-- 2) Selects an entry altitude that allows the task to be completed no lower than 1,500 feet (460 meters) AGL. - 3) Establishes the takeoff or departure configuration.
-Sets power to no less than 65 percent available power. - 4) Transitions smoothly from the takeoff or departure attitude to a pitch attitude that will induce a stall. - 5) Maintains a specified heading ± 5°, in straight flight; maintains a specified angle of bank, not to exceed a 20°, ± 10°, in turning flight, while inducing the stall. - 6) Recognizes and recovers promptly as the stall occurs by simultaneously reducing the angle of attack, increasing power to maximum allowable, and leveling the wings to return to a straight-and-level flight attitude, with a minimum loss of altitude appropriate for the aeroplane. - 7) Retracts flaps to the recommended setting, retracts the landing gear if retractable, after a positive rate of climb is established. - 8) Accelerates to VX or VY speed before the final flap retraction; Returns to the altitude, heading, and airspeed specified by the examiner.
+- 3) Establishes the takeoff or departure configuration.
+Sets power to no less than 65 percent available power. - 4) Transitions smoothly from the takeoff or departure attitude to a pitch attitude that will induce a stall. - 5) Maintains a specified heading ± 5°, in straight flight; maintains a specified angle of bank, not to exceed a 20°, ± 10° in turning flight, while inducing the stall.

+- 6) Recognizes and recovers promptly as the stall occurs by simultaneously reducing the angle of attack, increasing power to maximum allowable, and leveling the wings to return to a straight-and-level flight attitude, with a minimum loss of altitude appropriate for the aeroplane. - 7) Retracts flaps to the recommended setting, retracts the landing gear if retractable, after a positive rate of climb is established. - 8) Accelerates to VX or VY speed before the final flap retraction; returns to the altitude, heading, and airspeed specified by the examiner.

-10.4 TASK: SPIN AWARENESS
+9.4 TASK: SPIN AWARENESS